 I’m not just an Upwork freelancer, I’ve also used Upwork to hire talent.

-Being on the other side of the fence has given me real insight into how clients discover talent and make hiring decisions.
+Being on the other side of the fence has given me a real insight into how clients discover talent and make hiring decisions.

 For instance, I’ve learned about how the Upwork talent search plays a huge role in the hiring process.